-- A vendor is an owner/operator of a business entity approved to sell in Marion Square by the City of Charleston, only during CFM hours of operation. - Selling space rented and assigned to vendors in increments of: cart, (8' x 8'), (10' x 10'), unless otherwise noted due to extenuating circumstances - Vendors shall not sublet their space to other individuals and businesses.
+- A vendor is an owner/operator of a business entity approved to sell in Marion Square by the City of Charleston, only during CFM hours of operation. - Selling space rented and assigned to vendors in increments of: (Cart: 6' x 8'), (8' x 8') or (10' x 10'), unless otherwise noted due to extenuating circumstances - Vendors shall not sublet their space to other individuals and businesses.
 Prepaid fees are non-transferable to other CFM vendors.
 If a vendor sells his or her business, they must cease doing business at the CFM for the remainder of the season.